 In addition to the normal oxidation state -1, chlorine, bromine and iodine exhibit +1, +3, +5 and +7 oxidation states.
 The higher oxidation states is achieved when the halogen is in combination with a small and highly electronegative atom such as fluorine and oxygen.
 Example: Interhalogens, oxides and oxoacids.
-The oxidation states of+1, +5, +7 occur in the oxides and oxoacids of chlorine, bromine and iodine oxidation state of halogens.
+The oxidation states of+1, +5, +7 occur in the oxides and oxoacids of chlorine, bromine and iodine

-Compounds where halogens have positive oxidation states are generally very reactive, because they tend to be reduced to the oxidation state -1, the most stable a)Reactions of halogens with water
+Compounds where halogens have positive oxidation states are generally very reactive, because they tend to be reduced to the oxidation state -1, the most stable oxidation state of halogens.

-For example, perchlorate, ClO_4^{-} , is a powerfull oxidizing agent due the the presence of CI(VII) species that is eager to capture electrons and get the oxidation state -1.
+For example, perchlorate, ClO{4}^{-} , is a powerfull oxidizing agent due the the presence of CI(VII) species that is eager to capture electrons and get the oxidation state -1.